DudaLiz/financial_calculators/README.md

-This program will run user-friendly financial calculators used to calclulate earnings on investment or home loan repayments.
+This program runs user-friendly financial calculators used to estimate earnings on investment or homeloan repayments.

 import math library ✅